Painted furniture seems to be very popular right now, however brown furniture (assuming it is in a classic stain color) is timeless.

 The easiest way to create a color palette is to find a large item, such as a rug or large piece of art, that will be the focal point of your room.

-Use 3 colors in your focal point item as your color scheme.
+Use at least 3 colors in your focal point item as your color scheme.
+You colors can be bold, muted, or neutral.

-If your focal point items has the colors yellow, blue, and pink, then duplicate each of those colors at least 3 times in your room to make the color scheme look intentional and cohesive.
+Duplicate each of your colors at least 3 times in your roo m to make the color scheme look intentional and cohesive.
+This includes the brown in your furniture.

 A designer tip is to use 2 additional shades of each of your colors to create a richer and more complex color palette that allows more color choices when decorating.
 For example, if one of your colors is turquoise, you can also use a dark turquoise and aqua to your color palette.